sunnylam13/selective_copy_021818_1/docs/scratch.md

 Or we could make it default to the master level parent like `C:\\` or `/` or the user's main parent (`~/`).

 In the case of using any destination directory we should print the name of the directory it will be stored in at the end of the program.

+## Sunday, February 18, 2018 4:10 PM

+It may be better to do as I've done in the past and create the filename path strings and push to a list or a dict before doing the copy process.

+In this case each filename has a unique source location path string and a destination location path string so a dict may be more useful to use instead.